flameit-os/ac-mains-and-zero-crossing-detector/README.md

 - 2 low side outputs for each AC input
   - **ZCD - Zero Crossing Detection** pulse (HIGH level pulled to GND)
   - **MDL - Mains Detection Logic** (HIGH when mains is detected)
+- spring clamp system terminal blocks on input and output
+- extra goldpin outputs on low side

 ## Use cases